ml-gde/e2e-tflite-tutorials/README.md

 # E2E TFLite Tutorials

-Here is a list of sample app ideas and projects.

 We would love your help!
-You can help by creating a tflite model ready for implementation, add a mobile app idea that needs a tflite model created, or write an end-to-end tutorial with sample code.
+You can help by creating a TensorFlow Lite (tflite/TFLite) model ready for implementation, add a mobile app idea that needs a tflite model created, or write an end-to-end tutorial with sample code.

 This is also where you can seek help from the community.